rsonger/software-engineering-lab/_posts/2025-06-04-geometry_and_material.md

 <input type="checkbox" class="checkbox inline"> Make sure there are no errors and save the file.

-We use an original `lineType` setting to define supported values for the `drawStyle` setting and make this material easier to use.
+The `lineType` setting defines values for the `drawStyle` setting to align with those supported by this material.
 The values "connected", "loop", and "segments" are easier to understand than the OpenGL draw style constants of `GL_LINE_STRIP`, `GL_LINE_LOOP`, and `GL_LINES`.
-Additionally, we restrict the draw styles that can be used with this class by checking the value set to the `lineType` property.
+Additionally, we restrict the draw styles that can be used with this class by explicitly checking the value of the `lineType` property.

 ### Surface Material

 The last extension will draw triangles between every three vertices to create a tiled surface.
 The front side of a surface is the one for which the vertices are drawn in counterclockwise order.
 OpenGL does not render the back side of a surface by default, but it does have a setting to render both sides.
-We will create a control parameter for that with the "doubleSide" setting.
+We will create a control parameter for this with the "doubleSide" setting.
 Additionally, we will make a "wireframe" setting for rendering only the lines of the surfaces without filling in the space between them.

 :heavy_check_mark: ***Try it!***